sezero/SDL2-OS2/packages/external/libxmp-4.5.x/docs/libxmp.rst

     :f: the file stream.
 On return, the stream position is undefined.
       Caller is responsible for closing the file stream.

-    :size: the size of the module, or 0 if the size is unknown or not specified.
-If size is set to 0 certain module formats won't be recognized, the MD5 digest will not be set, and module-specific quirks won't be applied.
+    :size: the size of the module (ignored.)

   **Returns:**
-    0 if sucessful, or a negative error code in case of error.
+    0 if successful, or a negative error code in case of error.
     Error codes can be ``-XMP_ERROR_FORMAT`` in case of an unrecognized file format, ``-XMP_ERROR_LOAD`` if the file format was recognized but the file loading failed, or ``-XMP_ERROR_SYSTEM`` in case of system error